 Why are some teachers covered, and others aren’t?

-As we write about in our new report, the exclusion of teachers from Social Security comes from decisions made decades ago.
+As Leslie Kan and I write in our 2014 report, the exclusion of teachers from Social Security comes from decisions made decades ago.
 State workers were left out of the original Social Security Act in 1935, initially because of concerns whether the federal government could tax state and local governments.
 Later when states were given the opportunity to extend coverage to public sector workers in the 1950s, most states chose to extend coverage.
 A handful of states, however, chose not to.
-Instead, these states bet they could provide better coverage through state pension plans alone than through the combination of a pension and Social Security.
-Indeed, pension benefits for full-career far workers typically have a higher rate of investment return than Social Security.
+Instead, these states bet they could provide better benefits through their state pension plans alone than through the combination of a pension and Social Security.
+Indeed, pension benefits for full-career workers typically have a higher rate of investment return than Social Security.
 However, this arrangement works well only for the small percentage of teachers who stay 30 or more years in a single retirement system.

 Today, the majority of uncovered teachers work in 15 states (Alaska, California, Colorado, Connecticut, Georgia, Illinois, Kentucky, Louisiana, Maine, Massachusetts, Missouri, Nevada, Ohio, Rhode Island, and Texas) and the District of Columbia.
-Additional states have varied coverage where many teachers also remain left out.
+Additional states have varied coverage where some teachers remain left out.

 Social Security Coverage for Teachers

-Source: National Education Association, "Charteristics of Large Public Education Pension Plans," 2010.
+Source: National Education Association, "Charteristics of Large Public Education Pension Plans."

 This provides an opportunity for states to reconsider their decades-old decisions.
 While not sufficient as a stand-alone benefit, Social Security could provide teachers with a floor of secure, inflation-protected, and portable benefits – something many teachers don’t have and genuinely need.